 The work will be first carried out in the city of Bangalore.
-First a directory will be prepared of all such programmes, remembering that one is interested not only in efforts by professional organisations but also by semi-professionals and nonprofessionals.
+First a directory will be prepared of all such programmes, remembering that one is interested not only in efforts by professional organizations but also by semi-professionals and non-professionals.
 Centres offering counselling of any nature (including spiritual help) which aid in psychological well being will be looked at.
 This will be followed by classifying the programmes in different categories (e.g. programmes for the acutely ill, programmes for the chronically disabled, suicide prevention, lay counselling, spiritual counselling, counselling and advocacy for the deprived etc.).
 Example from each category will then be chosen for further inquiry.
-This inquiry will be carried out by the examination of (a) published literature by the organisation (b) interviewing the staff members (c) sitting in on some of their work sessions with their permission, and (d) interviewing the users who are willing to talk.
-Where the last two are not possible, the staff will be encouraged This will help in documenting the conceptual to tell their success stories. framework in which they work.
+This inquiry will be carried out by the examination of (a) published literature by the organization (b) interviewing the staff members (c) sitting in on some of their work sessions and (d) interviewing the users.
 Attempt will also be made to find out through a life history approach how those delivering the services got interested in the pursuit.